kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 $ qemu-system-arm -cpu cortex-m3 -machine lm3s6965evb -kernel arxelerated -semihosting -semihosting-config enable=on,target=native -serial mon:stdio
 ```

-## Attachments
-- `arxelerated`
-- `out.enc`
-<br><br>

 # INTRODUCTION

 A really fun challenge about an obfuscated ARM kernel.
+It's an engaging puzzle for those familiar with firmware analysis.

-You can skip to the summary if you are not interested in the details.
+**Note:** You can skip to the summary if you are not interested in the details.

 # FIRST IMPRESSIONS

-We are given a firmware file, `arxelerated`, and a QEMU command to run it.
-The firmware is an ARM Cortex-M3 binary, and the QEMU command is configured to run it on a Cortex-M3 virtual machine.
-We are also given a `out.enc` file, so we can assume that the firmware is encrypting something and our goal is to retrieve the decrypted data from the given file.
+Upon examining the provided materials, we encounter two main files:

+- `arxelerated`: A firmware file for ARM Cortex-M3.
+- `out.enc`: An encrypted file, presumably containing data we need to decrypt.
+Executing the firmware using the specified QEMU command reveals a beautifully rendered cat image.

 By running the given QEMU command, we can see a beautiful cat image.